 The speed at which you would like your website designed and online can affect the price.
 Want to have your website online in less than a month?
 You’re most likely looking at a rush job for many inexpensive website design teams.

-Here at Fusion Creative, we’ve had calls from business owners who were looking to have their website up in 48 hours.
+Here at Fusion Creative, we’ve had calls from business owners who were looking to have their website up in a few business days.
 These projects are very difficult to take on for inexpensive website design companies.
 It’s possible to get a homepage up in 24 hours, but given all the items above, give your agency a chance to help you.

 48 hours is not nearly enough time to go through the process of understanding all your needs.
 Designing a website that will hit the mark for you is important, so plan ahead.